Tips on how to become a better guitarist

 "Blackbird sounds good but I still have to look at the music.
 Tomorrow work on memorizing it."

-8. Warm up for a few minutes with scales, chords, or a song to help loosen up and get your mind and body synced up for the upcoming task.
+8. Warm up for a few minutes with scales, chords, or a song to help loosen up and get your mind and body synced up for practicing.

-10. Practice with a metronome, drum machine, or play along CDs to help you cultivate a good steady rhythm.
+10. Practice with a metronome, a drum machine, or recordings to help you cultivate a good steady rhythm.
 As one of my teachers was fond of saying: “Rhythm isn’t the most important thing.
 It’s the only thing.”

-11. After a set period of practice (20-30 minutes?), take a short break for a few minutes.
-Get up, stretch, take a drink of water, then sit back down and get back to it.
+11. After a set period of practice (20-30 minutes, an hour?), take a short break for a few minutes.
+Get up, stretch, take a drink of water, feed the birds, then, sit back down and get back to work.

-12. Record yourself.
-By recording yourself, and listening back, you are able to hear what you really sound like.
+12. Record yourself and listen back so you can hear what you really sound like.
 This can be a humbling experience.

 13. Find someone to practice with.
+Have goals like, “Let’s practice these three songs this week and have them ready for next week when we get together again.”
 These relationships can last a lifetime.

-14. When practicing don't forget to breathe.
-Breathing is more important than playing music.
+14. When practicing, don't forget to breathe.
+Breathing is more important than playing the guitar.

 15. Remain inspired.
 Listen to the music that knocks you out.
 Watch footage of great musicians.
 Go hear live music.
-The excitement you feel when you hear great music will drive you to become a better musician.
+The excitement you feel will inspire you to become a better musician.